eric8395/Housing_Market_Linear_Regression/README.md

   <img src = "https://github.com/eric8395/Housing_Market_Linear_Regression/blob/main/images/livingroomVSprice.png" width="500" height="400">
 </p>

-However, further exploration into the other predictors was needed to determine an accurate model.
+Further exploration into the other predictors was needed to determine an accurate model.

 ### Target Variable
 Distribution of the target variable `price` was skewed and transformed using a log function to have a more normalized distribution.
 The target variable `price` would need to be exponentially scaled back to determine final price after conclusion of modeling.